$0 Ohio Adoption Quick-Start Checklist

 Understanding total cost by pathway is itself a reason to research before committing:

-Private PFCA agency adoption: $20,000 to $45,000, depending on agency and program.
+Private PFCA agency adoption: $15,000 to $35,000, depending on agency and program.
 Agency fees, home study, legal fees at finalization.
-The Ohio Adoption Grant typically does not apply.
-The federal Adoption Tax Credit ($16,810 for 2024) can offset costs.
+The research reports identify three grant tiers; confirm with DCY which tier applies.
+A current-year federal Adoption Tax Credit may offset qualified costs under IRS rules.

 Stepparent adoption: $1,500 to $4,000.
 Court filing fees ($150 to $500 depending on county), attorney fees if hired ($1,500 to $3,500 for uncontested), lower if self-represented in counties where that is allowed.

-Kinship adoption through PCSA: Similar to PCSA foster-to-adopt — county typically covers or subsidizes most costs, Ohio Adoption Grant and subsidy can apply.
+Kinship adoption through PCSA: Similar to PCSA foster-to-adopt — county support may cover or subsidize many costs, and the applicable Ohio Adoption Grant tier and subsidy should be confirmed before finalization.

 County filing fee variance matters more than most families realize.
 The same adoption type can cost $150 in one county and over $1,000 in another.
 This is documented in Probate Court fee schedules, which vary by county under state law.